Project X (2012 film): Cultural impact

+Sequel

 On March 6, 2012, four days after its release, Warner Bros. announced a sequel, with Bacall returning to write a script.
 On May 19, 2015, the studio officially announced that the sequel would be titled Project XX and was initially scheduled for release on August 19, 2016.
 In December 2021, Jonathan Daniel Brown had commented on Instagram the sequel will "never happen".

-On March 12, 2023 Dax Flame released a concept trailer for Project X 2 featuring Jonathan Daniel Brown on his YouTube channel daxflame.
+On March 12, 2023, Dax Flame released a concept trailer for Project X 2 featuring Jonathan Daniel Brown on his YouTube channel daxflame.
 At the end of the trailer he ask his fans to share the video in the hopes of getting Warner Bros. attention so they might pick up the project again.

+On February 17, 2024, a sequel was officially announced by movie insider Jeff Sneider on his Twitter account, @TheInSneider.
+"They're gonna do another one of these with female leads and call it PROJECT XX.
+Subscribe to my newsletter, party people…"

+On February 24, 2024, a teaser trailer was uploaded to a YouTube channel named "ProjectxDose," starring lead actors Oliver Cooper, Thomas Mann, and Jonathan Daniel Brown (voice), alongside Miles Teller and Dax Flame.
+In the video, Cooper contacts the actors and producers of the first movie attempting to convince them to star in, and fund, the sequel he will be directing.
+Near the end of the video, he convinces Mann to join him, saying that Teller agreed to recreate the party at his house.
+An official release date was not listed in the video.